yosbelms/cor/docs/documentation.md

 ```

-### Race
+### Select

-Race statemet is like `switch` statement but for asynchronic operations.
+Select statemet is like `switch` statement but for asynchronic operations.
 It executes all cases in the same order as defined, once one of them has been resolved, it executes the instructions associated to resolved case.
 If none of the cases are resolved will block forever.
 ```
-race {
+select {

     // receive
     case <- chan :

-    // send
-    case chan <- s :

     // assign receive
     case s = <- chan :